-The price of bitcoin keeps skyrocketing because people believe its price will keep shooting higher.
-It’s such an incredible gain, in fact, that C-suite execs can no longer afford to ignore bitcoin and its underlying technology — blockchain.
+Despite the rout, C-suite execs can no longer afford to ignore bitcoin’s underlying technology — blockchain.
 Neither can you.

 The following bitcoin stocks aren’t pure plays on the cryptocurrency and that’s what makes them attractive.
-Once bitcoin is no longer “cool,” there will be a massive correction, but not in companies that are diversified.
-And Blockchain, for what it’s worth, is another thing entirely.
+While bitcoin has undergone a massive correction, the bitcoin stocks that are diversified have been spared.

 That’s why the following stocks are all much safer bets on the digital money craze than bitcoin, ethereum or any other digital currency.
 And you won’t end up like this guy for owning them.

-Editor’s note: This story was originally published Dec.
-22, 2017.
-It has since been republished and re-edited to reflect recent information.
+[Editor’s note: This story was originally published December 2017.
+It has since been republished and re-edited to reflect recent information.]

 Bitcoin Stocks: Microsoft